armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ---
-title: Clouddriver Account storage API
+title: Clouddriver Account storage Dynamic Accounts API
-linkTitle: Clouddriver Account storage API
+linkTitle: Dynamic Accounts API
 description: >
-   Learn about the Clouddriver HTTP REST API Dynamic Accounts endpoints for the Armory Scale Agent for Spinnaker and Kubernetes.
+  The Armory Scale Agent Clouddriver HTTP REST API Dynamic Accounts endpoints for Spinnaker and Kubernetes.
 ---

 ## Get Armory accounts
-`GET /armory/accounts/{accountId}`
+`GET /armory/accounts`

 Return a list of all managed accounts, including static accounts defined in agent config files, and dynamic accounts defined in Clouddriver.
 The returned list is sorted by account name in ascending order.